xyliatgithub/IntroInfoSec-2025/lab3/README.md

 ## Public-Key Infrastructure (PKI) Lab (50 points)

 Please thoroughly read through the [lab description](https://seedsecuritylabs.org/Labs_16.04/PDF/Crypto_PKI.pdf) and complete all the tasks listed on it.
 We recommend you read the entire document before you start.
 You will need to write a detailed report with adequate screenshots and explanations, including your code and demonstration that your attacks are successful.
+- It is worth noticing that starting from task3, the lab manual often confuse SEEDPKILab2020.com with SEEDPKILab2018.com.
+Please using SEEDPKILab2020.com for all entries you encountered.

 ## Submission Details